 The pain you are experiencing is related to bacteria-induced inflammation.
 Unfortunately, pain-killers and topical creams will only provide you with temporary relief.

 In order to turn back time on a gingivitis infected mouth, you must invest in preventative care products.
 Look for a toothpaste that features effective ingredients that decrease your discomfort.

 Are you sick of having bad breath and sensitive, bloody gums?
 Visit Oxyfresh.com or call 1-800-333-7374 to purchase an effective, non-abrasive toothpaste that will optimize your oral hygiene routine.

 A recent 12-week clinical study demonstrated Oxyfresh Power Paste’s ability to combat symptoms of gingivitis faster and more efficiently than traditional oral pastes.
 Try it today and you are guaranteed to see rapid improvements in your oral health!

 Oxyfresh currently sells three different all-natural tubes of toothpaste.
-Whether you choose the Lemon-Mint Power Paste, the Fluoride Toothpaste, or the Original Toothpaste, your gingivitis doesn’t stand a chance against any of these Oxygene enhanced products.
+Whether you choose the Maximum Fresh Breath Lemon Mint Toothpaste, the Cavity Protection Fluoride Toothpaste, or the Pro Formula Cosmetic Toothpaste, your gingivitis doesn’t stand a chance against any of these Oxygene enhanced products.